 California dance studio bonds guarantee that any person who has made payments for instructions at a dance studio can file a claim as a result of the studio’s misconduct or their failure to abide by standard business practices and professional code of conduct described for dance studios.

 This bond protects clients from malpractices or damages done by dance studio companies.
-It also provides dancing clients a peace of mind knowing that the dance studio has been backed by a third party surety bond provider.
+It also provides dancing clients peace of mind knowing that the dance studio has been backed by a third-party surety bond provider.
 Furthermore, the bond helps ensure that dance studios will conform to all regulations, rules, and laws and give an authentic and honest performance.

 For instance, the bond guarantees dance studio will offer lessons and other services as indicated in their contract with a client.
 Or else, the client shall have the right to receive a refund in full and cancel the contract through the surety.

 The surety company will provide disbursement if they found that the principal is at fault for a claim on the bond.
 To qualify for the dance studio surety bond, principals require a credit check evaluation.

 How much does a dance studio bond cost?

 Surety underwriters are the decision-makers that issue bond approvals.
 They will look into several factors that may include, but not limited to:

 - Financial capacity